Jim Brown: Sporting accolades

-In 2002, The Sporting News selected him as the greatest football player of all time, as did the New York Daily News in 2014.
+ESPN's SportsCentury in 1999 ranked Brown fourth among their 50 Greatest Athletes of the 20th Century, trailing only Muhammed Ali, Babe Ruth, and Michael Jordan.
+That same year, The Sporting News selected him as the greatest football player of all time, as did the New York Daily News in 2014.
 On November 4, 2010, Brown was chosen by NFL Network's NFL Films production The Top 100: NFL's Greatest Players as the second-greatest player in NFL history, behind only Jerry Rice.
-In November 2019, he was selected as one of the twelve running backs on the NFL 100th Anniversary All-Time Team.
+In November 2019, he was one of two running backs, along with Walter Payton, to be unanimously selected to the NFL 100th Anniversary All-Time Team.

 On January 13, 2020, Brown was named the greatest college football player of all time by ESPN, during a ceremony at the College Football Playoff National Championship Game celebrating the 150th anniversary of college football.

-Cultural depictions

-Portrayals

-Brown was portrayed by Darrin Henson in the 2008 film The Express, which is about the life of Ernie Davis, also a former Syracuse running back.